-A standing order is a payment service by which a credit institution, on the basis of a special standing order contract with its payment service user, periodically on a certain or determinable day transfers a certain or determinable amount from the payment account of its payment service user to credit the payment account of the payee (e.g. payment of the TV fee, payment of an annuity or instalment of a loan, etc.).
+A standing order is a payment service by which a credit institution, on the basis of a special standing order contract with a payment service user, periodically on a certain or determinable day transfers a certain or determinable amount from the payment account of the payment service user to credit the payment account of the payee (e.g. for payment of the TV fee, payment of an annuity or instalment of a loan, etc.).

-In the RC, 28 credit institutions provide a standing order service.
+In the RC, 27 credit institutions provide the standing order service.

-The number of standing order contracts is the number of payers' consents for the execution of a standing order payment transaction that the credit institution has received and recorded by the credit institution at which the account is managed, which is specified in the standing order contract.
+The number of standing order contracts is determined by the number of payers' consents for the execution of a standing order payment transaction that the credit institution has received and recorded by the credit institution at which the account is managed, which is specified in the standing order contract.